cumet04/atcoder-gli/README.md

   -h, --help   help for login

 Global Flags:
-      --language string        language id used as submit code's language --sample_dir string      directory name where sample in/out files are stored in (default "samples") --skeleton_file string   skeleton file name that is copied to task directory in 'acg new'
+      --command string      command template that runs in 'acg test' (default "./{{.ScriptFile}}") --language string     language id used as submit code's language --sample_dir string   directory name where sample in/out files are stored in (default "tests") --template string     template file name that is copied to task directory in 'acg new'
 ```

 #### new